Keyboard shortcuts

 Purpose: Authentication token for GitHub API access

-• repo (for private repositories)
+• repo (full control of private repositories)

 Example: